Molding of the Maker

 Following that course, I made my first knife with a hacksaw, hand files, Dremel and sandpaper.
 The knife was in a word UGLY, but to me it was a beautiful creation because of the time and effort I put into it.
 It also completely hooked me into the world of knife making.

-Upon returning to the U.S. I continued to make knives in my spare time until I retired from my fulltime job with the Department of Homeland Security in 2015.
+Upon returning to the U.S. I played with making knives in my spare time until I retired from my fulltime job with the Department of Homeland Security in 2015.
 Since retiring I've been able to spend more time in the shop learning and improving my skills.

-I am fortunate that I live close to Gene Baskett who has been making knives for over 30 years and in 2016 was re-elected President of the Knifemakers Guild.
+I am fortunate that I live close to Gene Baskett who has been making knives for over 30 years.
+Gene is a past President of the Knifemakers Guild.
 Gene has been invaluable in helping and guiding me in my quest to become a quality knifemaker.
 In March 2019, I became a voting member of the Knifemakers Guild.

 I make my knives using the stock removal method.
 That is, I take a template of one of my knife designs, place it on a piece of steel bar stock, and cut it out with a bandsaw.
 I then refine the profile of the knife by hand sanding and with the use of my disc and belt sanders.
 After heat treating, I grind the knife to its final shape.
 I make the handles for my knives in my shop using various wood and synthetic materials.
 I mostly use CPM 154, AEB-L, Nitro-V and Damascus for my knives.

-I am currently focused on making fixed blades.
-I recently discontinued my Terciopelo model, but added a couple other hunting knives.
-I also make a couple variations of neck/EDC knives.
+I make mostly fixed blades but have gotten to the point where I feel comfortable selling my liner lock folders.
 The knives I make are the best that I am capable of producing and with each one I try to improve on my fit and finish of the knife.